rangle/learnathon-grounded-ai/README.md

 # Grounded Q&A Chatbot v2

 This Next.js project demonstrates a simple Retrieval-Augmented Generation (RAG) chatbot built using the Next.js App Router and the Vercel AI SDK.
-It’s designed to get you up and running quickly (in about one hour) so that you can focus on exploring modern RAG, AI, and LLM practices—without spending too much time on environment setup.
+It's designed to get you up and running quickly (in about one hour) so that you can focus on exploring modern RAG, AI, and LLM practices—without spending too much time on environment setup.

 **What It Does:**

-- **Retrieval:** When a user submits a query, the app calls Google’s grounding API to fetch relevant search results.
+- **Grounded Generation:** When a user submits a query, the app leverages the Vercel AI SDK with Google's Gemini model, configured for search grounding.
+This allows the LLM to access and incorporate relevant information from Google Search into its response.
+The initial prompt guides the LLM's task.
-- **Prompt Construction:** It then uses these results to build a context prompt.
-- **Generation:** This prompt (combined with the user query) is sent to an LLM via the Vercel AI SDK, which generates a grounded answer.
 - **Display:** Both the final answer and the raw search results are shown in the UI, sparking creative discussion and exploration of additional utilities.

 > **Note:** No separate API key is needed for the Vercel AI SDK—the only key required is the Google API key.